www.handicapmd.com - HandicapMD

 4. Special Disability License Plates: Issued for vehicles registered to individuals with permanent disabilities, allowing the vehicle to use disability parking spaces without needing a separate tag.

-Who is Eligible for a Disabled Permit in Delaware?
+Qualifying Medical Conditions for a Handicap Parking Placard in Delaware Who Qualifies for a Disabled Permit in Delaware?

 1. Medical Conditions That Qualify for a Disability Tag

-To be eligible for a Delaware disabled permit, an individual must have a medical condition that significantly limits their ability to walk or impairs their mobility.
+To be eligible for a Delaware handicap placard, an individual must have a medical condition that significantly limits their ability to walk or impairs their mobility.
 The following conditions generally qualify for a disability tag in DE:

 • Severe Mobility Impairments: Includes conditions that require the use of a wheelchair, walker, cane, or other assistive devices.